Gardeners urged to think about wildlife

 “A pond is a great wildlife attraction.
 Birds come to drink and bathe, and water creatures can turn up quickly, as can newts.
 Do not put fish in - they will eat the wildlife!
 Log piles soon become food and great shelter for many small creatures, avoid any treated wood.
 Put up a nest box, facing away from the full sun.
 Leave a patch of grass unmown- you could get speckled wood butterflies laying eggs on the grass.”

 Many of our common garden species, such as sparrows and common frogs are becoming much less common.
-In fact, research has found that sixty percent of UK animal and plant species have declined in the past 50 years for a range of reasons including loss of habitat.
+In fact, research has found that sixty per cent of United Kingdom animal and plant species have declined in the past 50 years for a range of reasons including loss of habitat.

 The Mid & East Antrim in Bloom community competitions are one way for people to be recognised for their wildlife gardening skills.
 Applications are welcome from all residents of the Borough and entry is free of charge.

-For more information on the Mid & East Antrim in Bloom community competitions visit: www.midandeastantrim.gov.uk/inbloom
+For more information on Mid & East Antrim in Bloom community competitions visit: www.midandeastantrim.gov.uk/inbloom

 Almost Done!